Blue & Red ~Fall Seven Times, Stand Up Eight~

 - What is important to you when dealing with each player?

 Asari "Right now, the entire football world is focusing on developing individuals.
-It's about leveling up basic skills and tactics, and how to showcase that in matches.
+It's about leveling up basic skills and tactics, and how to demonstrate that in matches.
 Today's children are truly better than we were.
-However, no matter how skilled they are, it means nothing if they can't perform in games.
+However, no matter how skilled they are, it means nothing if they can't perform in matches.
 During my playing days, I had many shortcomings compared to others.
 But I take pride in the unique traits I had that allowed me to continue as a player for a long time.
 That's why, while we fill in the gaps, we are also trying to enhance our strengths.
 It depends on whether we can create strong points to survive as professionals.
 For that, awareness is also important.
 Therefore, we need to cultivate the ability to think for ourselves.
 And we also need the practical ability to put that into action."

 - If the top team can win the J1 for the first time, I think it will be a big effort for the current players, but at the same time, it will also be a historic victory.